ltlundy/123Scheduler/README.md

 ##

-For this project we have decided to tackle the 123Loadboard of scheduleing wait times.
+For this project we have decided to tackle the 123Loadboard painpoint of scheduleing wait times.

 We devised an application that will allow for shipping companies to schedule deliveries in a way which will minimze wait times.